BAkinmarin/bible-quiz-game/README.md

 > Also helped understand manipulating the DOM more effetively.

 ### Code Institute
-> Project created in line with course content and within project 2 scope.
+> Project created in line with course content, walkthrough project and and within project 2 scope.

 <a name="acknowlegements"></a>
 ## Acknowledgements